theheking/babs-rna-seq-2024/practical_overview/Week3_FASTQC.md

 Decoding the other FastQC outputs
 ---------------------------------

 We have now looked at quite a few “Per base sequence quality” FastQC graphs, but there are nine other graphs that we have not talked about!
-In the section FASTQC_2B we have provided a brief overview of interpretations for each of these plots.
+In the section FASTQ 3B we have provided a brief overview of interpretations for each of these plots.
 For more information, please see the FastQC documentation [here](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/)

 Using MultiQC to Simplify the FastqC HTML output